jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

   - Note: once you've configured xrd01 using the above, please proceed to configure the remainder of the routers using the configs found in the 'quick config doc' [HERE](/lab_2/lab_2_quick_config.md)

-4. Validation SRv6 configuration and reachability
+#### Validate SRv6 configuration and reachability

+1. Validation commands
     ```
     show segment-routing srv6 sid
     ```